TheDigitalCatOnline/blog_source/pelican/content/useful-pytest-command-line-options.md

         pytest.skip("need --runslow option to run")
 ```

 Here `item` is the single test, so `item.keywords` is the set of tags attached to the test, and `item.config` is the configuration after the parser run on the command line.
-This results in the previous code match TODO(ing?) all the tests that are decorated with `@pytest.mark.slow` and only when the `--runslow` option has been specified on the command line.
+This makes the previous code match all the tests that are decorated with `@pytest.mark.slow` and only when the `--runslow` option has been specified on the command line.
 If both those conditions are satisfied the `pytest.skip` function is run, which skips the current test adding the specified string as a reason.

 # Coverage